torbjon/enrichment-api/API-Documentation/api.md

 All request and response bodies are formatted in [JSON](http://json.org/).

+You might also be interested in ChartMogul's [Metrics API](https://github.com/chartmogul/metrics-api/blob/master/API-Documentation/api.md).

 ## API Endpoint

 The endpoint for the ChartMogul Enrichment API is `https://api.chartmogul.com/v1/` .